ShoaibJalal/CalorieTracker/README.md

 UI of this app is done with Materlize CSS.

-To run the project, Download or clone it on your machine and open index.html on your browser.
+To run the project click here, https://shoaibjalal.github.io/CalorieTracker/.

 <img src="img/screenshot.PNG" />
 <img src="img/screenshot2.PNG" />